CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-1.md

    ![](../images/dnd2.png)

-1. Once you have updated the .env file variables. kindly close and reopen the Visual Studio Code.
+1. Once you have updated the .env file variables, kindly close and reopen the Visual Studio Code.